You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Heparin Sodium 20,000 Units In Dextrose 5% is a drug marketed by Fresenius Kabi Usa, B Braun, and Hospira. and is included in three NDAs.

 The generic ingredient in HEPARIN SODIUM 20,000 UNITS IN DEXTROSE 5% is heparin sodium.
 There are seventy-seven drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the heparin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Heparin Sodium 20,000 Units In Dextrose 5%